Chart Color Schemes

 Alawa's residents are extremely healthy with both young and old age cohorts seeing low prevalence of common health conditions

-Analysis shows strong performance in health metrics throughout Alawa.
+Analysis of health metrics indicates strong performance throughout Alawa.
 Both young and old age cohorts exhibit low prevalence of common health conditions.

-Private health cover rate is approximately 51% of the total population (~1,130 people), slightly lagging behind the average SA2 area at 56.7% across Greater Darwin.
-The most prevalent medical conditions are arthritis and asthma, affecting 5.7% and 5.6% of residents respectively.
-76.5% of residents declare themselves completely clear of medical ailments, compared to 77.0% in Greater Darwin.
-As of a certain date (not specified), 12.8% of residents are aged 65 and over (281 people).
-Health outcomes among seniors align with the general population's health profile, which is above average.
+The rate of private health cover is approximately 51% of the total population (~1,130 people), slightly lagging behind the average SA2 area at 56.7%.
+This compares to 56.7% across Greater Darwin.
+The most prevalent medical conditions are arthritis and asthma, affecting 5.7 and 5.6% of residents respectively.
+A total of 76.5% of residents declare themselves completely clear of medical ailments, compared to 77.0% across Greater Darwin.
+As of 28 June 20XX, the area has 12.8% of residents aged 65 and over (281 people).
+Health outcomes among seniors are above average, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health